Finite-Difference Multiple Fluid Solution for Source-Driven Rotation in Highly Magnetized Linear Plasma Device: Conclusion

 \section{Conclusion}

-thr code MITNS: Multiple-Ion Transport Numerical Solver, was expanded to include a cylindrical coordinate mode, and used to validate the first-order solution to the rotation frequency and density distribution in a source-driven, axially magnetized, rotating two-fluid plasma cylinder presented in~\citet{Radial_Current}.
+The code MITNS: Multiple-Ion Transport Numerical Solver, was expanded to include a cylindrical coordinate mode, and used to validate the first-order solution to the rotation frequency and density distribution in a source-driven, axially magnetized, rotating two-fluid plasma cylinder presented in~\citet{Radial_Current}.

-First, simulation results pointed to the error in the plotting script for figure 3 in~\cite{Radial_Current}, and we were able to correct it in figure \ref{fig:MITNSComp}.
+First, simulation results pointed to the error in the plotting script for Figure 3 in~\cite{Radial_Current}, and we were able to correct it in Figure \ref{fig:MITNSComp}.

 Second, we have shown the approach to steady-state should be performed carefully, with appropriate magnetic boundary conditions, or else particle fluxes out of the simulation domain will deplete the magnetic field.

 Third, after requiring a constant magnetic flux in the cylinder, the results of the MITNS code and the ODE set solution were shown to be congruent in the limit of small Larmor radius over domain size.
 This lends credibility to the MITNS code and its cylindrical coordinates mode.